djacidfx/Best-Freebies-and-Giveaways/README.md

     Try to add one link per Pull Request if possible to avoide errors.
         Make sure the PR title is in the format of Add project-name.
-        Write down the reason why the library is awesome.
-    Add the link: * [Website](http://example.com/) - A short description ends with a period.
+    Add the link: * [Website](http://example.com/) - A short description of the site and ends with a period.
+        Describe if the giveaway is weekly, monthly, one time, ect.
-        Keep descriptions concise and short.
+        Keep descriptions concise and short as possible.
     Add a section if needed.
         Add the section description.
         Add the section title to Table of Contents.
     Search previous Pull Requests or Issues before making a new one, as yours may be a duplicate.
-    Don't mention Python in the description as it's implied.
-    Check your spelling and grammar.
+    Describe where you can find or how to get the freebies Check your spelling and grammar.
     Remove any trailing whitespace.